 The Cancer Biology Graduate Program provides training for students interested in pursuing a research career in investigating the molecules, mechanisms, and pathways involved in the development of cancer.
-Research by faculty and students is laying the foundation for tomorrow’s clinical advances.
-Cross-disciplinary collaboration, a hallmark of UT Southwestern Medical Center’s approach to research, is essential in cancer biology research, as cancer impacts many different biological systems.
+Research by faculty members and students is laying the foundation for tomorrow’s clinical advances.
+Cross-disciplinary collaboration, a hallmark of UT Southwestern Medical Center’s approach to research, is essential in cancer biology research, as cancer involves many different biological systems.

 The themes of the Cancer Biology faculty are related to four scientific programs in the Simmons Cancer Center: